Family Friendly Itinerary in Japan for 10 Days

 Tokyo Dome City, Family Friendly Destination, family Friendly Itinerary in Japan, Game Center

 Less than 3 minutes from Suidobashi Station, you can find Tokyo Dome City.
-Besides Tokyo Dome (mainly for baseball game or live concert), there are various shops, restaurants, cafes, and also there is a game center and amusement park (like a small theme park), too!
+Besides Tokyo Dome (mainly for a baseball game or live concert), there are various shops, restaurants, and cafes, and also there is a game center and amusement park (like a small theme park), too!
 If your priority is making sure for your kids to have fun, Tokyo Dome City will be the best place.
 Also, there is a quiet traditional Japanese garden (Koishikawa garden) next to Tokyo Dome City.
-It is also nice to visit if you have a time.
+It is also nice to visit if you have time.

 Late afternoon (2pm – 4pm)